Dr Brian De'Ambrosis

 Dr David Burdon-Jones

 Dr Burdon-Jones is a Specialist Dermatologist in private practice at South East Dermatology in Brisbane.

 He was formerly Senior Visiting Dermatologist at the Royal Adelaide Hospital, and spent 8 years working as a Consultant Dermatologist in the UK.
-He is currently Visiting Dermatologist to the Mater Adult Hospital in South Brisbane, Honorary Senior Clinical Lecturer in Dermatology at the University of Queensland, and Chief Examiner for the Australasian College of Dermatologists.
+He is currently Visiting Dermatologist to the Mater Adult Hospital in South Brisbane, Honorary Senior Clinical Lecturer in Dermatology at the University of Queensland, and ex-Chief Examiner for the Australasian College of Dermatologists.
 Dr Burdon-Jones has published internationally on skin cancer and is peer reviewer for international dermatology journals.
-His special interests are eczema, psoriasis, acne and skin cancer.
+His special interests are inflammatory skin rashes, eczema, psoriasis, acne, melanoma, and non-melanoma skin cancer.

 Dr Asoka Herat

 Dr Asoka Herat is a general Dermatologist who was trained in Australia and the United Kingdom.
 Her interests are paediatric dermatology, vulval diseases and acne.
 She works in private practice and a visiting dermatologist at the Mater Adult Hospital.

 Dr Corinne Yoong